discopt/cmr/doc/camion.md

 The functionality is defined in \ref camion.h.
 The main functions are:

-  - CMRtestCamion() tests a matrix for being Camion-signed.
+  - CMRtestCamionSigned() tests a matrix for being Camion-signed.